Inside Mediclinic Bloemfontein’s Bariatric Centre of Excellence

 Posted on 21 January 2020

-Only 11 centres have been accredited by The South African Society for Surgery, Obesity and Metabolism, and Mediclinic is proud to host two of them.
+Only 11 centres have been accredited by The South African Society for Surgery, Obesity and Metabolism as a Bariatric Centre of Excellence and Mediclinic is proud to host two of them.
 We take a look inside Mediclinic Bloemfontein’s multidisciplinary approach to weight loss for those with chronic or severe obesity-related issues.

 “This is a life-changing and potentially life-saving procedure.
 But it is also highly regulated.
 It must be done under certain conditions, and by certain surgeons.
 This is why accreditation is so important: it helps keep our patients safe.”